 One of my favourite banking institutions in Canada is President’s Choice Financial.
 PC Financial offers a low cost for most of your banking needs, and earn points just for doing the regular things that make up your life.
+This means that you are rewarded for spending money as you would normally.
+Since one of the keys to financial success with rewards programs is to just spend as normal (without using it as an excuse to make extra purchases), being able to use a program that rewards you for every day purchases is a true pleasure.

 How Can You Earn PC Points

 PC points are earned with the help of a credit card or a debit card.
 That’s one of the great things about this program.
 If you aren’t comfortable with the idea of using a credit card to earn points (PC Financial issues a MasterCard), you can use your bank card instead.
 That way, you can still earn points when swiping your plastic, but you don’t have to worry about using credit or paying interest.
+It's a program that allows you to customize your financial rewards to your needs.

 The PC points program is fairly straightforward: